MedLVR: Latent Visual Reasoning for Reliable Medical Visual Question Answering: Experiments

 \subsection{Experimental Setup}

-\textbf{Training Datasets and Protocol.} \textsc{MedLVR} is trained in two stages with different data sources.
-In Stage 1, we perform supervised fine-tuning on our in-house large-scale medical grounding corpus, which contains approximately 800,000 fine-grained question--answer--box pairs constructed from 31 public datasets across eight imaging modalities, including CT, MRI, X-ray, Ultrasound, Dermoscopy, Fundus, OCT, and Microscopy.
-In Stage 2, following the medical VQA protocol adopted in prior reasoning work such as Med-R1, we perform reinforcement learning on the open-access split of OmniMedVQA.
-OmniMedVQA contains 82,059 medical images and 88,996 image--question pairs spanning the same eight modalities.
-Following the standard setting in prior work, we adopt an 80/20 train--test split, using the training split for reinforcement learning and reserving the test split for in-domain evaluation.
+\paragraph{Training data and protocol.} \textsc{MedLVR} is trained in two stages using different data sources.
+Stage~1 performs supervised fine-tuning on the large-scale medical grounding corpus described in Section~\ref{sec:dataset}, which comprises approximately 1.2 million question--answer--box triplets across eight imaging modalities: CT, chest X-ray, dermoscopy, endoscopy, fundus photography, MRI, OCT, and ultrasound.
+This stage provides region-level supervision for learning the visual evidence represented by the latent trajectory.

+Stage~2 performs reinforcement learning on the open-access split of OmniMedVQA, following the medical VQA protocol used in prior reasoning work such as Med-R1.
+OmniMedVQA contains 82,059 medical images and 88,996 image--question pairs spanning eight evaluation modalities: CT, MRI, X-ray, ultrasound, dermoscopy, fundus, OCT, and microscopy.
+We adopt an 80/20 train--test split, using the training portion for policy optimization and reserving the test portion for in-domain evaluation.